Aston-Reese breaks tie in 3rd as Penguins down Jets 4-3

-Derek Grant's first of the season pulled the Penguins even 5:08 into the third period.
+Derek Grant pulled the Penguins even 5:08 into the third period.
 Sidney Crosby and Riley Sheahan also scored for Pittsburgh (10-8-5).

+It was the first goal of the season for Grant, and the second for both Sheahan and Aston-Reese.

+"It's huge when you get contributions like that from throughout your lineup, especially in the bottom six," Penguins coach Mike Sullivan said.
+"I just think that makes us that much more difficult to play against and on a night like tonight, it's the difference in the hockey game."

 Mark Scheifele scored twice for the Jets (13-8-2), and Brandon Tanev had their other goal.